What is a Virtual Knowledge Graph (OBDA), and what are its Applications for Business?

 - Tools for creating virtual knowledge graphs

-Imagine that you have an old workshop rich with all kinds of tools, and you need to solve a particular job, for simplicity: hanging a picture on the wall.
+Imagine that you have an old workshop full of all kinds of tools, and you need to complete simple task: hanging a picture on the wall.

-To hang a picture on the wall, you need to know what tools you can use to solve this problem out of those available.
-And, if you do not know, you are faced with the problem of searching in the boxes for something that makes sense.
+In order to do so, you need to know which tools you can use out of those available to solve this problem.
+If you do not know, you are faced with the problem of searching through the boxes for something that makes sense.

-But imagine if you had a screen in the workshop to give you all the information needed.
+Now, imagine if you had a screen in the workshop that provided all the necessary information.

-"I want something for attaching a picture on the wall made out of wood that stays there temporarily; I want to be able to remove it without leaving marks; it should be able to hold at least 100 g of weight."
+"I need something to attach a wooden picture frame to the wall temporarily; I want to be able to remove it without leaving marks; it should be able to hold at least 100 grams."

-And the system will provide you with the possible solutions for you to choose from.
-It will tell you the kinds of tools and components that are suitable for the job, which, in our example, include tapes, hammers and nails, as well as glue pads.
+The system would then provide you with the possible solutions for you to choose from.
+It would tell you the kinds of tools and components that are suitable for the job.
+In our example, these would include tapes, hammers and nails, as well as glue pads.

-Of course, this is idealistic and oversimplified, but this is similar to how virtual knowledge graphs let you ask questions to solve your problems and find a way to answer these questions using data coming from multiple sources.
+Of course, this is an idealized and oversimplified example, but it is similar to how virtual knowledge graphs allow you to ask questions and find solutiond using data coming from multiple sources.

-A virtual knowledge graph (VKG), previously known as ontology-based data access (OBDA), is a knowledge graph that does not exist inside a graph database.
-Instead, it is generated every time a query is performed, and only the relevant part of the knowledge graph you need is generated.
+A virtual knowledge graph (VKG), previously known as ontology-based data access (OBDA), is a knowledge graph that is not stored inside a graph database.
+Rather, he relevant part of the knowledge graph is generated each time a query is performed.

-The data remains in their sources, such as a data lake or relational databases.
-It does not need to be moved to a graph database.
+Data remains in its sources, such as a data lake or relational databases.
+Therefore, it does not need to be moved to a graph database.

 This is advantageous in cases where: